catfact/softcut/README.md

 make
 ```

-running: `./softcut`. included is a supercollider script to send test OSC commands; edit the NetAddr IP for local/remote use.
+running: `./softcut`. included is a supercollider script to send test OSC commands (`test-osc.scd`); edit the NetAddr IP for local/remote use.

 --------
 caveats: